Enrapt/aurelia-skeleton-navigation-gulp-typescript/README.md

 5. `gulp tdd` task was updated to enable watching and recompiling of both main and test sources and re-running karma when a change occurs.
 Note: you will need to use `gulp tdd` command instead of `karma start` if you want your TypeScript files to be watched.
 6. `gulp e2e` command was also updated to include TypeScript compilation step (of only e2e test sources).

+Copyrights on the definition files are respective of each contributor listed at the beginning of each definition file.
+Special thanks to [Mike Graham](https://github.com/cmichaelgraham) for his [Aurelia d.ts](https://github.com/cmichaelgraham/aurelia-typescript/blob/master/skel-nav-esri-vs-ts/skel-nav-esri-vs-ts/typings/aurelia/aurelia.d.ts).

 ## Running The App

 To run the app, follow these steps.